SoloMathew/namma_yatri/README.md

 ---

 #### Trip Characteristics:
- - Queries: Employed queries to determine the duration with the highest trip volume, identify most frequent origin-destination pairs, and uncover the most popular payment method for high-value trips.
+ - Queries: Employed queries to determine the duration with the highest trip volume, identify the most frequent origin-destination pairs, and uncover the most popular payment method for high-value trips.
  - Findings: Revealed valuable insights into rider preferences, peak travel times, and popular routes, potentially informing service optimization efforts.

 #### Trip Completion and Cancellations: